JuliaDataScience/JuliaDataScience/contents/dataframes_indexing.md

 sce(s, post=trim_last_n_lines(25))
 ```

-`subset` will also fail, but will fortunately point us toward an easy solution:
+`subset` will also fail, but it will fortunately point us towards an easy solution:

 ```jl
 s = "subset(salaries(), :salary => ByRow(>(2_000)))"